russmckendrick/records/content/albums/the-very-best-of-the-stone-roses-8632444/index.md

 ---
 title: "The Stone Roses - The Very Best Of The Stone Roses"
-album_artist: "The Stone Roses"
+artist: "The Stone Roses"
-album_title: "The Very Best Of The Stone Roses"
+album_name: "The Very Best Of The Stone Roses"
 date: 2020-07-15
 release_id: "8632444"
 slug: "the-very-best-of-the-stone-roses-8632444"
+hideSummary: true
 cover:
     image: "the-very-best-of-the-stone-roses-8632444.jpg"
+    alt: "The Very Best Of The Stone Roses by The Stone Roses"
+    caption: "The Very Best Of The Stone Roses by The Stone Roses"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Indie Rock"]
 ---

 ## Tracklisting